WrestleMania IX: Background

 Bam Bam Bigelow's planned match at the event was canceled.

-Hulk Hogan's visibly damaged eye was explained in the storyline as the result of Ted DiBiase hiring a group of men to attack Hogan before the match.
+Hulk Hogan's visibly damaged eye was explained in the storyline as the result of thugs attacking Hogan outside a Las Vegas gym the night before and Hogan revealed in his interview with Gene Okerlund that Ted DiBiase was the one who paid the thugs to attack him.
 In reality, the cause of injury has been open to debate.
 One theory is that Randy Savage punched Hogan because he believed that his ex-wife Elizabeth Hulette had an affair with Hogan while Savage and Hulette were married (the couple divorced in September 1992).
 WWF officials claimed that the injury was the result of a jet ski accident.

 A match was scheduled between Bam Bam Bigelow and Kamala, but it was canceled due to time constraints before the event began.

+According to Bret Hart, he was originally booked to retain the WWF Championship at Wrestlemania IX, but on April 2, 1993, was told by Vince McMahon to drop the title to Yokozuna at the event.
+In later years, it was acknowledged that the booking of the final match, which saw Bret Hart lose the WWF Championship to Yokozuna and then Hogan having a surprise match where he defeated Yokozuna to win the title, was changed solely to please Hogan.
+According to Jim Ross, Hogan was "the one guy" at the time of the event who could get more importance in the company than Vince McMahon—who was also under greater investigation by the U.S. Department of Justice—when it came to arranging his creative direction.
+Ross had also stated that while he knew Hogan would leave WrestleMania IX as the champion, he did not know how the title change was going to happen.